Sirflankalot/CAS/README.md

 # CAS
-A simple C++ based Computer Algebra System
+A minimalist Computer Algebra System written in the C++ Programming Language